The Museum of Transology, Brighton

 Scott’s severed breasts

-At the bottom of the glass case, housed in pickle jars, are Scott’s severed breasts, and it is this which has caused the teenager to exclaim that she felt sick, and to indulge in her innocent ‘misgendering’ of Scott.
+At the bottom of the glass case, housed in pickle jars, are Scott’s severed breasts, and it is this which has caused the teenager both to exclaim that she felt sick, and to indulge in her innocent ‘misgendering’ of Scott.

 I’m drawn to a stuffed toy Rainbow Bright.
 Smallest has exactly the same soft, plushie pony at the bottom of her bed.
 This one is accompanied by a tag reading, ‘Immersing myself in ‘My Little Pony’ is how I manage dysphoria”.